Saturday, January 28, 2012

 Pacific Peak (13,950 ft), Unamed Peak, Crystal Peak (13,852 ft) (barely visible), and Peak Ten (13,633 ft) dominate the view of Pennsylvania Gulch.

-Pennsylvania Gulch is a lesser known snowshoe south of the Breckenridge Ski Resort in the hamlet of Blue River.
-Tracked by the locals who live nearby, I found this route in several books but very little about it on the Internet.
-One book indicated it was free of snowmobiles, but the sign at the trailhead does not prohibit them and we ran into a couple on the way.
-They did not bother us at all.
+Pennsylvania Gulch is a lesser known but scenic snowshoe south of the Breckenridge Ski Resort in the hamlet of Blue River.
+It is known mostly to locals who use it extensively.
+Snowmobiles are allowed on the road but did not bother us at all.

 The trailhead